stjude/cis-x/src/core/README.md

 ### variants2matrix

-variants2matrix is a St. Jude tool that is available from [St. Jude Research].
+variants2matrix is a St. Jude tool that is available from [St. Jude Research] (`variants2matrix.tar.gz`).
 It is expected to be in `PATH`, along with its Perl library and Java class paths, e.g.,

 ```
 $ V2M_HOME=$CIS_X_HOME/vendor/variants2matrix